itsjustcon/tasks.js/README.md

 # node-tasks
-A declarative, test-driven framework for organizing WTF you're doing - written in Node.js
+A declarative, test-driven framework for organizing what you're doing - written in Node.js